ItaiAxelrad/remote-sensing/posts/raster-classification.md

 ## 36220 0.0429 0.0293 0.2434 0.7851118 73 2
 ```

-Now that we have our training dataset as a data.frame, let's convert the class column into a factor (since the values as integers don't really have a meaning).
+Now that we have our training dataset as a data frame, let's convert the class column into a factor (since the values as integers don't have a meaning).

 ```r
 valuetable$class <- factor(valuetable$class, levels = c(1:3))
 ```

-Now we have a convenient reference table which contains, for each of the three defined classes, all known values for all covariates.
+Now we have a convenient reference table that contains, for each of the three defined classes, all known values for all covariates.
 Let's visualize the distribution of some of these covariates for each class.
-To make this easier, we will create 3 different data.frames for each of the classes.
+To make this easier, we will create 3 different data frames for each of the classes.
 This is just for plotting purposes, and we will not use these in the actual classification.

 ```r
 val_crop <- subset(valuetable, class \== 1)